Paint Dissolve

 Wobble Warp Displacement

-To add a final touch I wanted to experiment with vertex shading and implemented a simple displacement logic to make the melting paint behave more slime and wobble like.
-I used another Noise Texture Sample here to drive the WPO in a more specific way like a gel fluid.
+A separate noise texture sample drives World Position Offset to simulate the mesh losing structure as it melts.
+UV panning in both U and V channels creates a gel-like wobble.
 The artist has control of the wobble like animation by changing the coordinates (U and V) as well as the speed of the panning.
-I have two nodes responsible for the magnitude of the displacement, one is the strength scalar and the other is a strength multiplier (more powerful)
+I have two nodes responsible for the magnitude of the displacement, one is the strength scalar and the other is a strength multiplier (more powerful).

-To add a final touch I wanted to experiment with vertex shading and implemented a simple displacement logic to make the melting paint behave more slime and wobble like.
-I used another Noise Texture Sample here to drive the WPO in a more specific way like a gel fluid.
+A separate noise texture sample drives World Position Offset to simulate the mesh losing structure as it melts.
+UV panning in both U and V channels creates a gel-like wobble.
 The artist has control of the wobble like animation by changing the coordinates (U and V) as well as the speed of the panning.
-I have two nodes responsible for the magnitude of the displacement, one is the strength scalar and the other is a strength multiplier (more powerful)
+I have two nodes responsible for the magnitude of the displacement, one is the strength scalar and the other is a strength multiplier (more powerful).

 Optimization